redsand/rev/docs/BUILDING.md

 ## Validation

-The build process validates that rev.py is properly set up:
+The build process validates that rev is properly set up:

-1. Checks that `rev.py` file exists
+1. Checks that the `rev` CLI is available (or `python -m rev`)
 2. Verifies that the script can execute (shows help)
 3. Confirms dependencies are installed correctly